 As discussed in the Needs Assessment section of the Housing Element Background Report, approximately 14 percent of San Jacinto's population in 2018 had at least one disability, and 35 percent of those individuals were seniors, who are more likely to have an ambulatory, visual, or hearing disability.
-Since 2014, the percent of the population with a disability has increased slightly across the City, but still reflects the SCAG region and the rate of disability is generally even across the City, with a slightly higher concentration in the southern area of the City, west of Highway 79, along the City's boundary with the City of Hemet (Figure 6).
-The rate of disability in San Jacinto is similar to all incorporated jurisdictions in Riverside County and most suburban communities in the SCAG region.
+Since 2014, the percent of the population with a disability has increased slightly across the City, but still reflects the SCAG region. and Tthe rate of disability is generally even across the City, with a slightly higher concentration in the southern area of the City in a census tract that is partially in the City of Hemet, west of Highway 79, along the City's boundary with the City of Hemet (Figure 6Figure 8).
+The percentage of individuals with a disability in this census tract is 20.3%, which is only slightly higher than the surrounding census tracts.
+This increase could be due to the location of a mobile home park within the census tract, which provides a more affordable housing option for individuals on a fixed income.

+The rate of disability in San Jacinto is similar to all incorporated jurisdictions in Riverside County and most suburban communities in the SCAG region, as illustrated in Figure 9.
 Disability rates are higher further inland in the region, indicating that the City of San Jacinto does not have a disproportionate concentration of persons with disabilities when compared to the region or a smaller percentage of persons with disabilities that would indicate barriers to this population.
 The City expressly permits by right "group homes for persons with disabilities" in all residential zones and works proactively with service providers to address the needs of the City's persons with disabilities.